chhuang-one/sqxclib/doc/schema-builder-macro.md

 };
 ```

 use C macro to define table and column in schema_v1 (dynamic)

+macro SQ_SCHEMA_CREATE() can create table.
+The last parameter in macro is like lambda function.
+macro SQT_XXXX() is used to add column to table.
+macro SQC_XXXX() is used to set column properties.

 ```c
 #include <sqxclib.h>